transformatek/geo-enabled-datasets/dz-datasets/dz-accountants/README.md

-# Dataset for official accountants in algeria
+# Dataset for official accountants in Algeria

 This dataset is prduced using the pdf file downloaded from (http://www.cn-onec.dz/images/comptables-2019.pdf)[http://www.cn-onec.dz/images/comptables-2019.pdf]